 One of our training sites was recently closed by the health system that owns it, but all operations, including training, were shifted to another clinic that is also owned by the health system.
 How do we deal with this in our application?
 Is the 'new' site eligible for a grant immediately, or must they wait for two years like other new sites?

 In general, if a site ceased operations in between the time when the application was submitted and the grant funds received, the check should be returned to MDH.
-Returned checks are rolled into the next year's fund.
 If a site offered training in the application's reference year but was closed by the time the application was submitted, the site should not be included in the application.

 However, an exception to this policy exists in cases where the closing of one clinic shifts the training function to a different physical location within a health system that owns multiple clinics.
-If a clinic that is owned by a health system (for example, a Fairview Health Services, HealthPartners, Allina, or Park Nicollet Health Services-owned clinic) is closed and all operations or services, including training, shift along with the closed clinic's accounts receivable and other debt to another owned clinic within the same health system, the grant can also move to the new site.
-In these cases, MDH should be alerted to the situation and grants should be forwarded to the new facility.
-If this situation arises at the time of application, as in a case where operations have shifted location within a system at some point between the application's reference year and the time the application is submitted, sponsoring institutions should include cost and FTE information for the 'old' site along with contact and address information for the 'new' site and attach a note to the application explaining the situation.
-The Medicaid provider numbers for both the old and new sites should be included with the application.
+If a clinic that is owned by a health system (for example, a Fairview Health Services, HealthPartners, Allina, or Park Nicollet Health Services-owned clinic) is closed and all operations or services, including training, shift along with the closed clinic's accounts receivable and other debt to another owned clinic within the same health system, the grant can also move to the new site as long as the clinic has recorded a change in ownership with the Managed Health Care Program (MHCP) provider enrollment area.